 A connected home brings devices and services together for an integrated, autonomous experience that improves a consumer’s life.
 Connected home experiences include everything from voice-controlled lights, house-cleaning robots, machine learning-enabled security cameras, and WiFi routers that troubleshoot for you.
 Thanks to decreasing costs and increasing options for connectivity, these smart home devices, sensors, and tools can be interlinked to create real-time, contextual, and smart experiences for consumers.

 IoT powers the connected home by bringing new features and capabilities to smart devices, like interconnectivity, security, offline communication, predictive maintenance, analytics for consumer insights, and machine learning.
-Each of these capabilities play a different role in key connected home use cases such as home automation, home security & monitoring, and home networking.
+Each of these capabilities play a different role in key connected home use cases such as home automation, home security and monitoring, and home networking.

 Home Security & Monitoring